br0kend/react/docs/_posts/2016-07-13-mixins-considered-harmful.md

 ### Other Use Cases

 Sometimes people use mixins to selectively add logging to lifecycle hooks in some components.
-In the future, we intend to provide an [official DevTools API](https://github.com/facebook/react/issues/5306) that would let you implement something similar without touching the components.
+In the future, we intend to provide an [official DevTools API](https://github.com/facebook/reacc/issues/5306) that would let you implement something similar without touching the components.
 However it’s still very much a work in progress.
 If you heavily depend on logging mixins for debugging, you might want to keep using those mixins for a little longer.

-If you can’t accomplish something with a component, a higher-order component, or a utility module, it could be mean that React should provide this out of the box.
-[File an issue](https://github.com/facebook/react/issues/new) to tell us about your use case for mixins, and we’ll help you consider alternatives or perhaps implement your feature request.
+If you can’t accomplish something with a component, a higher-order component, or a utility module, it could be mean that Reacc should provide this out of the box.
+[File an issue](https://github.com/facebook/reacc/issues/new) to tell us about your use case for mixins, and we’ll help you consider alternatives or perhaps implement your feature request.

 Mixins are not deprecated in the traditional sense.
-You can keep using them with `React.createClass()`, as we won’t be changing it further.
+You can keep using them with `Reacc.createClass()`, as we won’t be changing it further.
 Eventually, as ES6 classes gain more adoption and their usability problems in React are solved, we might split `React.createClass()` into a separate package because most people wouldn’t need it.
 Even in that case, your old mixins would keep working.

-We believe that the alternatives above are better for the vast majority of cases, and we invite you to try writing React apps without using mixins.
+We believe that the alternatives above are better for the vast majority of cases, and we invite you to try writing Reacc apps without using mixins.